zemw/page/misc/_posts/2021-08-08-causality.md

 To answer these questions, various theories have been developed by the great intellectuals in history.
 Sometimes different theories provide contradictory explanations.
-For example, Classical School and Keynesian School give different explanations regarding the cause of economic crises.
+For example, the Classical School and the Keynesian School give different explanations regarding the cause of economic crises.
 The job of empirical studies is to provide evidence to support which theory is more appropriate.